Luis Cáceres Velásquez: Biography

 He was born in Juliaca on 27 December 1930.
 He did his primary studies at the Colegio San Román de Juliaca and secondary at the Colegio San Francisco de Asís in Arequipa.

 He began his political career in the National Front of Workers and Peasants.

 In 1964 he was elected Provincial Mayor of San Román by the National Front of Workers and Peasants, being re-elected until 1983.
 In 1987 he ran for Mayor of Arequipa and was elected for the 1987–1989 period.
 In 1990 he was re-elected Mayor of Arequipa for the period 1990–1992.
 For 1993 municipal election he ran for mayor of Lima for Lima al 2000 party, however he was in second place after the reelection of Ricardo Belmont.

 In 2000 general elections he ran for Congress for Agricultural People's Front of Peru and was elected Congressman for the period 2000–2005.
 After being elected Congressman, Cáceres Velásquez joined the ranks of Fujimorism as a turncoat, as was his son, who was also elected Congressman amid controversy and after the fall of the Fujimori regime, his parliamentary position was reduced until 2001.

 In 2010, he presented himself as a candidate for the regional government of Arequipa, but his candidacy was denied.
 In 2011 general elections he ran for Congress on behalf of Arequipa for Radical Change, however he was not elected and failed to reach seats in Congress.

-He died at the age of 90 in Arequipa, on 25 June 2021.
+He died from COVID-19 in Arequipa on 25 June 2021, the age of 90.